dedickinson/community/tutorials/deploy-dependency-track/index.md

 ### Create TLS certificates

-We'll create TLS certificates for the API and user interface endpoints.
+TLS certificates will be created for the API and user interface endpoints.
 Whilst this can be done using a
 [GKE `ManagedCertificate` resource](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs#setting_up_the_managed_certificate),
-I've decided to define these outside of Kubernetes with a view that they can be transferred as needed.
+defining these outside of Kubernetes allows them to betransferred as needed.
+This isn't overly important for a tutorial environment but should be considered in a production environment.

 The provisioning of the certificates can take some time, so it's best to get these started early: